Nola’s pitching, Bruce’s power lead Phillies over Mets 8-3

 PETE’S POWER

-Alonso, picked to play in the All-Star Game on Tuesday night in Cleveland, set an NL rookie record with 68 RBIs before the break.
+Alonso, ready to play in the All-Star Game on Tuesday night in Cleveland, set an NL rookie record with 68 RBIs before the break.
 He was tied with Albert Pujols, who had 66 for the Cardinals in 2001.
 Walt Dropo set the major league mark of 83 for the Red Sox in 1950.

 TRAINER’S ROOM